RLHH-education.com is a collaboration between the following homeopathic clinical / educational providers

 Sara qualified from Bristol Medical School in 1979 and has worked widely in General Practice and Psychiatry.
 She has always been interested in a holistic approach to medicine and became fascinated by homeopathy in the 1980s when she saw it helping patients who had not responded to conventional treatments.

-Saskia is a Specialist Clinician at the Royal London Hospital for Integrated Medicine and joined our newly reformed teaching team in London in 2019.
-Born in Germany, Saskia graduated in medicine medical at the Universidad de la Laguna, in Tenerife.
+Saskia is a Specialist Clinician at the Royal London Hospital for Integrated Medicine and was appointed as co-director of the Academic Department there in March 2021 Born in Germany, Saskia graduated in medicine medical at the Universidad de la Laguna, in Tenerife.
 She completed her 5-year specialist training in Internal Medicine at the Complejo Hospitalario Universitario Insular - Materno Infantil, in Gran Canaria.

 In the course of her specialist training, Saskia became aware of the importance of an individualised and holistic approach to health care.
 This prompted her to train extensively in Integrated Medicine / CAM and she accomplished an MSc in Homeopathic Medicine at the Universitat de Barcelona, MFHom qualification in London and Bristol, Master’s practitioner in NLP (neuro-linguistic programming) and Master’s in Ericksonian Hypnosis, as well as advanced training in Bio-analysis e Inversión EmocionalTM (several courses in Málaga and Barcelona).